papyri/site-docs/checklist.md

 ### <a id="P.Demotica">P.Demotica</a>
 = _Demotica_, ed.
 W. Spiegelberg

  * I, 1925.
 (SBMünchen 1925, Abh.
 6); II, 1928.
 (SBMünchen 1928, Abh.
 2).
+[Online: HathiTrust](https://hdl.handle.net/2027/osu.32435020433496).
 These two volumes are collections of comments on various matters Demotic.
 In vol. I no. 2 is a papyrus; no. 14 is a mummy wrapping with writing; nos.
 15—18 are ostraca.
 No. 2 was republished in Mitt.
 Inst.
 Orientforschung 1 (1953) 234 (F. Hintze) and no. 18 = O.Tempeleide 180.
 In vol. II there are texts on cloth on pp. 17—23, names on linen mummy wrapping; two mummy labels on wood are published on pp. 29—32; and an ostrakon on pp. 49—52.
 Other texts noted in this volume are inscriptions.

 ### <a id="P.Dime">P.Dime</a>
 = _Demotische Dokumente aus Dime_ <ddb:p.dime>